 All disinfectant or disinfect-cleaner products to be used for cleaning and disinfection of environmental surfaces and patient care equipment must be approved by either the Environmental Protection Agency (EPA) or Health Canada and carry an EPA or Drug Identification Number (DIN).
 Products claiming to be a disinfectant but do not carry an EPA number/DIN have not been approved for sale in the US or Canada and should not be used.
-Non-enveloped viruses are in the same category as Mycobacteria with respect to difficulty of inactivation, therefore, it is important to review the product label for efficacy against non-enveloped viruses.
-Choose products that either have proven efficacy against the virus of interest or that carry the Broad-Spectrum Virucide Claim (in Canada only) which in accordance to Health Canada proves efficacy against both enveloped and non-enveloped viruses.
-In the US, look for products with proven efficacy against a number of enveloped and non-enveloped viruses.
+Disinfectants with a broad spectrum of efficacy against both enveloped and non-enveloped viruses as well as gram-negative and gram-positive bacteria should be considered.

-Disinfectant Chemistries Approved for Disinfection of Environmental Surfaces & Patient Care Equipment include:
+Disinfectant Chemistries Approved for Disinfection of Environmental Surfaces & Patient Care Equipment includes:

-- 1. Accelerated Hydrogen Peroxide® (AHP®)
+- 1. Accelerated Hydrogen Peroxide[®] (AHP[®])

 - 2. Sodium Hypochlorite

 - 3. Quaternary Ammonium Compounds

 - 4. Alcohol

 - 5. Phenolics